nlpub/babelnet-extract/README.md

 ## Docker

-This is an unofficial Docker image containing [BabelNet Java API](http://babelnet.org/download) and [BabelNet Extract](https://github.com/nlpub/babelnet-extract) properly set up.
+There is an *unofficial* Docker image containing [BabelNet Java API](http://babelnet.org/download) and [BabelNet Extract](https://github.com/nlpub/babelnet-extract) properly set up.

 ### Data

-This image has been designed with an assumption that the BabelNet offline index should be mounted as volume to the `/babelnet/index` directory.
+This image has been designed with an assumption that the BabelNet offline index is mounted as volume to the `/babelnet/index` directory.

+### Troubleshooting

 In case SELinux is enabled, please update the BabelNet index security context: `chcon -Rt svirt_sandbox_file_t BABELNET_PATH`.

+In case of DNS-related problems, try adding a resolver manually to `Dockerfile`: `chmod o+r /etc/resolv.conf && echo "nameserver 208.67.222.222" >>/etc/resolv.conf`.

 ### Usage